kidonchu/ember-doc-block-presentation/PITCHME.md

 #VSLIDE

-All handlebar examples should be escaped with backslash
+Handlebar examples should be escaped with backslash

 ```
 /**